 Establishing your business premises in the Czech Republic

-From the standpoint of multinational entities, the Czech Republic remains attractive for foreign investments.
-While the expenses associated with property construction and leasing have risen compared to Western countries, its workforce is still cost-effective and the advantageous location, particularly in the context of the near-shoring trend, adds to its overall appeal.
+From the view of multinational entities, Czechia still remains attractive for foreign investments.
+While the expenses associated with property construction and leasing have risen more compared to Western countries, its cost-effective workforce and advantageous location, particularly in the context of the near-shoring trend, add to its overall appeal.

 The response to recent global challenges has created significant shifts in the dynamics of the office and industrial sectors.
-The traditional office demand experienced an abrupt slowdown as remote work gained prominence.
-However, companies have adapted by finding a balanced approach between in-office and remote work, leading to a resurgence in office demand, even surpassing pre-crisis levels.
+The traditional office demand experienced a sharp decline as remote work gained prominence.
+However, companies have since adapted by finding a balanced approach between in-office and remote work, leading to a resurgence in office demand, which is now above its pre-covid levels.

-Contrary to the uncertainties in the office sector, the industrial market has thrived over the last two years, witnessing its peak in demand and a rapid reduction in vacancy rates.
-While the vacancy rate is still low, the demand starts to cool down a bit, which creates more relocation options for potential tenants.
-If you are considering establishing new office or warehouse premises for your business, adhering to guiding principles prevalent in the local commercial real estate market is essential.
+The industrial market, on the other hand, is already behind its peak and rapid reduction in vacancy rates.
+The vacancy rate is still low, but the cooling demand creates more relocation options for potential tenants.
+If you are considering establishing new office or warehouse premises for your business, following local commercial real estate best practices is essential.

 Office premises

-For office spaces, real estate advisors often play a crucial role in the leasing process.
-The largest office market, notably in Prague, currently boasts around 3,9 million sqm of leasable space with a stable vacancy rate of approximately 8 %.
-To secure the ideal premises for your needs, it is advisable to initiate your search 12-24 months before entering the market, which ensures having a diverse range of options.
+Real estate advisors often play a crucial role in the leasing process of office premises.
+The largest office market is Prague, which currently boasts around 4 million square meters of leasable space and a declining vacancy rate trending towards approximately 6 %.
+To secure optimal premises and conditions for your requirements, it is reasonable to start your search 18–30 months before entering the market, which will ensure a diverse range of options to choose from even in a tightening environment.

 Industrial premises

-During the first year of the pandemic, the industrial sector in the Czech Republic has witnessed an unprecedented surge in demand for warehouse spaces, a trend that extended into the following year.
-Although there has been a slight cooling of this demand since, it is noteworthy that vacancy rates continue to linger at low levels.
-Costs such as rents and energy prices have registered double-digit increases, but start to stabilize in the recent months as well.
+During the pandemic, the industrial sector in the Czech Republic witnessed an unprecedented surge in demand for warehouse space, a trend that extended into the following year.
+There has been a considerable decline in demand since, but it should be noted that vacancy rates still continue to linger at low levels.
+Rents and energy prices have seen double-digit increases but have stabilized in recent months, and rents now start to slowly decrease.

-For those considering the establishment of a production facility, early planning remains crucial, with an ideal starting point being 30-36 months before the commencement of operations.
-This foresight is essential due to the typically slow permitting process and the limitation of available land resources.
+For those considering establishing a production facility, early planning remains crucial, ideally starting the project 30-36 months before the commencement of operations.
+This is essential due to the typically slow permitting process and limited land availability.
 Despite the inflation-led wage increases, the cost of labour still remains competitive compared to Western countries, making it an advantageous environment for industrial ventures.

 Petr Narwa, SIOR